 The youngest child, often dubbed “the baby of the family,” may behave like an only child and is often spoiled.
 The youngest child may become very successful due to feeling displaced or inferior.
 Studies have shown that large families have children with more stability, and the parents have less conflict with the children.

 Dr. Chew then breaks down potential personality characteristics, behaviors, and how to address outcomes.
 A Primer on Adlerian Psychology has personality types listed, such as “the driver” and “the martyr,” to name a few.
 Birth order can have children develop behavioral patterns that can be positive or detrimental.
 Parents unfamiliar with the potential impact of birth order may have difficulty managing children’s misbehavior.

 Birth order’s role in personality traits will be prevalent throughout life, including adulthood.
 Believe it or not, birth order also plays a role in romantic relationships and compatibility with a partner.
 Dr. Ryback discusses the importance of understanding birth order in Love, Sex, and Passion.
 He breaks down birth order into first, last, and somewhere in the middle.
 Using Adlerian Psychology, he discusses how two firstborns may fight for control while two lastborns may have too much fun.

 Most people do not attribute their personality to birth order and rarely think about it.
 You may be unable to explain particular behaviors or traits you have, but birth order may contribute.
+Childhood Can Come Back to Bite You as an adult in relationships.
 Taking a further look into birth order may help you better understand yourself and others.
 Knowing more will help you see your behaviors and reactions and cope with others.
 Let us know in the comments if you think you are a product of birth order.